flecoqui/av-services/README.md

 # Next Steps

 Below a list of possible improvements:

-1. Add IOT Edge support - to be delivered in March 2021
-2. Automate Tests and deployment - to be delivered in March 2021
+1. Automate Tests and deployment - to be delivered in March 2021
-3. Add a HLS source
+2. Add a HLS source
-4. Add a RTSP source
+3. Add a RTSP source
-5. Add components supporting smooth streaming
+4. Add components supporting smooth streaming
-6. Update the astool.sh files to automate the tests.
-7. Provide Samples of Audio/Video renderer components
+5. Provide Samples of Audio/Video renderer components
-8. Provide Samples of Audio/Video splitter components supporting multicast
+6. Provide Samples of Audio/Video splitter components supporting multicast